Main menu

 (ii) pay the balance of the transcript fee upon completion of the transcript;

-(iii)pay the amount to the clerk of the court, who will deposit it in the district court fund, or any other fund that incurred the expense of the person who prepared the transcript; and
+(iii) pay the amount to the clerk of the court, who will deposit it in the fund that incurred the expense of the person who prepared the transcript; and

 (iv) pay any agreed upon amount if the transcript is prepared by a transcriber or reporter privately retained by appellant; however, for purposes of taxing costs, the cost is the same per page cost set out in Idaho Code Section 1-1105.

 (B) Exemption from Payment.
-The district judge may order a transcript prepared at county expense if the appellant is exempt from paying the fee as provided by statute or law.
+The district judge may order a transcript prepared at public expense if the appellant is exempt from paying the fee as provided by statute or law.

 (2) Preparation of Transcript.
-After the estimated fee for the transcript is paid, the transcriber must give a receipt to the party paying the fee and must prepare the transcript and lodge it with the clerk of the trial court within 35 days from the date the estimated fee was paid.
+After the estimated fee for the transcript is paid, the transcriber must give a receipt to the party paying the fee and file a Notice of Transcript Deposit on a form provided by the Supreme Court.
+The transcriber must prepare the transcript and lodge it with the clerk of the trial court within 35 days from the date the estimated fee was paid.
 The district court may grant an extension of time to prepare the transcript if the transcriber applies for an extension and the district court finds there is good cause to grant an extension.

 (3) Certificate.
 The transcript must be examined and certified by the transcriber by a certificate in substantially the form found in Appendix B.